Animal Groomer Career Profile

 - Chemistry: Basic knowledge of chemistry can be useful in understanding grooming products, such as shampoos, conditioners, and disinfectants, and their effects on different coat types.

 - Mathematics: Basic math skills are essential for measurements, calculating grooming product ratios, and maintaining records.

 The subjects you choose at school are important as they lay the foundation for further studies at college or university.
 While still at school, it’s also important to learn more about the animals you will work with, as well as gain some experience.

 OZT has a list of various tertiary institutions where you can study further, after school.
 Each of these institutions also have their own Group page on OZT where you will find the exact subjects they require of you to have passed in school.
 Keep these requirements in mind, and discuss it with your school, guidance counselor and parents to ensure that you are prepared!

-The duration of short courses will differ, depending on the institution offering the courses.
-In general, most short courses could be between a few days or weeks.
+The duration of short courses will differ, depending on the institution offering the courses, but they are generally between a few days and a year.

 If this is your dream career that you want to pursue, then it’s important to plan the way forward.

 To ensure that you understand the requirements for your career, and that you are always prepared for the next step on the road towards your dream.
 A Preparation Path is like your road map to where you want to be.